 Maybe this means the harder you work, the more there is to learn, or the more you want to learn!
 Mastery of anything doesn't just come from practice alone, but from the hundreds of tiny changes and improvements, fuelling an ever evolving set of actions & patterns.
 The Japanese word kaizen means "change for better", with inherent meaning of either "continuous" or "philosophy" and refers to activities that continuously improve all functions.
 Kaizen encourages experimentation to nurture change and improvement.

 Welcome to Kaizen House, the concept incubator brainchild of Elizabeth and Steele Haigh.
-The premise behind the company is simple; Find ways to create and do ‘exciting, inspiring, educational’ things that help improve the hospitality industry and the lives of those who support it.
-Kaizen House is London based and is currently focused on launching Shibui (our first restaurant concept), building presence on YouTube and collaborating on exciting speaking or pop-up events.
+The premise behind the company is simple; Find ways to create ‘exciting, inspiring, educational’ things.
+Kaizen House is London based and is currently focused on curated dinners, pop up events, content creation and conference speaking.
 Please stay tuned and subscribe to the newsletter for further updates.

 Elizabeth Haigh (née Allen)